ryandward/sgrna_design/README.rst

 Accessing Results
 =================

-Results will be listed in a tab-separated variable (tsv) formatted file corresponding to the chromosome defined above as GUIDE_TARGET by appending "_sgrna.tsv".
+Results will be listed in a tab-separated variable (tsv) formatted file corresponding to the chromosome defined above as GUIDE_TARGET by appending **_sgrna.tsv**.

 In this example, view the file "U00096.3_sgrna.tsv".
 This file is fully compatible with both LibreOffice and Excel.